wri/wri-wpsi/README.md

 ## Linting

 Ruby code is linted by `rubocop` and JS code is linted by `eslint`.
 Both are run and enforced automatically when you try to commit new changes via `overcommit`.
+You may need to run `overcommit --install` the first time to get this to work.

 ## Testing